ananyaswadia/Linked_Lists_In_CPP/README.md

 5. Print the value of the node and its next pointer.
 ### 2
-    1. Define a class Link with:
+1. Define a class Link with: An integer data an a pointer next initialized to NULL.

-        An integer data.

-        A pointer next initialized to NULL.

-    2. Define a function insert_head(head, data):

-        Create a new node with the given data.

-        Set its next to point to the current head.

-        Update head to point to the new node.
+2. Define a function insert_head(head, data):Create a new node with the given data then Set its next to point to the current head and Update head to point to the new node.

-    3. Define a function disp(head):

-        Traverse the list from head to NULL.
+3. Define a function disp(head):Traverse the list from head to NULL.
 Print each node's data.

-    4. In main():

-        Initialize head as NULL.

-        Insert nodes with values 30, 32, and 35 at the head.
+4. In main():Initialize head as NULL then Insert nodes with values 30, 32, and 35 at the head.

 5. Display the list after each insertion.

 ### 3
 1. Define a class Node with: